Kwinana Freeway: Widening

 In March 2011, it was announced that the Kwinana Freeway between Leach Highway and Roe Highway would be widened from two to three lanes in each direction.
 The $58 million project was brought forward to ease increased congestion on this part of the freeway.
 Construction began in July 2011, with completion scheduled for May 2012.
 The new southbound lane opened on 1 June 2012.
-On 20 December 2012, the State Transport Minister Troy Buswell, with Federal MP Gary Gray and State MLA for Riverton Mike Nahan, officially opened the northbound lane.
+On 20 December 2012, state Transport Minister Troy Buswell, with Federal MP Gary Gray and State MLA for Riverton Mike Nahan, officially opened the northbound lane.
 By May 2013, all major construction works had been completed, including a pedestrian underpass at South Street, a new carpark and access road for Murdoch railway station, and noise walls.
 Remaining landscaping works were expected to be finalised in September 2013, and the whole projected had been completed by mid-October.

 Widening of the Kwinana Freeway with an extra southbound lane between Roe Highway and Armadale Road began in mid-2014.
 The project aims to increase the freeway's reliability, efficiency, and safety, as the current two-lane configuration is subject to a large proportion of heavy vehicles and severe peak hour congestion.
 The project also involves the realignment of ramps at Berrigan Drive and Armadale Road, construction of noise barriers and noise walls where required, and installation of components for intelligent transport systems – optic fibre communications, vehicle detection devices, and closed circuit cameras.
 Additional funding was provided just prior to commencing the project to allow for a fourth southbound lane to be added at the same time.
-During 2015-16, the third lane was extended south to the interchange with Russell Road and Gibbs Road in Aubin Grove at the cost of $14.9 million.
-The Russell/Gibbs Road interchange itself was also upgraded during 2016-17 in preparation for the opening of Aubin Grove railway station on the Mandurah Line itself, with the bridge widened to carry eight lanes of traffic (two through-lanes and two right-turning lanes in both directions.
+During 2015–16, the third lane was extended south to the interchange with Russell Road and Gibbs Road in Aubin Grove at the cost of $14.9 million.
+The Russell/Gibbs Road interchange itself was also upgraded during 2016–17 in preparation for the opening of Aubin Grove railway station on the Mandurah Line itself, with the bridge widened to carry eight lanes of traffic (two through-lanes and two right-turning lanes in both directions.

 Widening of the corresponding northbound section from Russell/Gibbs Road to Farrington Road commenced in late 2018 in conjunction with the extension of Roe Highway to link with Murdoch Drive.
 The project consists of the following: